SkhulileThabethe06/sql-data-warehouse-project/README.md

 ---

-## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me

 Hi there!
-I'm **Baraa Khatib Salih**, also known as **Data With Baraa**.
-I'm an IT professional and passionate YouTuber on a mission to share knowledge in an enjoyable and engaging!
+I'm **Skhulile Thabethe**.
+I'm an IT professional and passionate Data Analyst who enjoy working with big data